Erivan Khanate: Events and cession to Russia

+Hoseyn Ali Khan died in 1783 and was succeeded by his son Gholam Ali, who was assassinated soon after; he was succeeded by his younger brother Mohammad Khan.
+Like some of the other khans of the Caucasus, Mohammad Khan sought to make contact with Russia in the aftermath of the Treaty of Georgievsk.
+In 1794–95, Agha Mohammad Khan Qajar campaigned to restore central authority in the region.
+He received the submission of the khanates and forcibly subjugated Georgia.
+He had Mohammad Khan arrested and appointed his own brother Ali Qoli Khan to the position, although Agha Mohammad Khan's successor Fath-Ali (r.
+1797–1834) reinstated Mohammad Khan after taking the throne.
+During the Qajar period, the city of Erivan was considered to be quite prosperous.
+After the Russians annexed Kartli-Kakheti and initiated the Russo-Persian War of 1804–1813, Erivan became, "once more", a center of the Iranian defenses in the Caucasus.

 In 1804, Russian general Pavel Tsitsianov attacked Erivan, but a "superior" Iranian army, under the command of crown prince Abbas Mirza, repelled the attack.
-In 1807, the central Iranian government of king Fath-Ali Shah Qajar (r.
-1797–1834) appointed Hossein Khan Sardar as the new governor (khan) of Erivan, and made him the commander-in-chief (hence, sardar) of the Iranian forces to the north of the river Aras.
+In 1807, the central Iranian government of King Fath-Ali Shah Qajar appointed Hossein Khan Sardar as the new governor (khan) of Erivan, and made him the commander-in-chief (hence, sardar) of the Iranian forces to the north of the river Aras.
 Hossein Khan Sardar was one of the most important individuals in the government of then incumbent king Fath-Ali Shah Qajar.
 A capable administrator, his long tenure as governor is considered to be an era of prosperity, during which he made the khanate a model province.
 His local bureaucracy, modeled on that of the central government in Tehran, was efficient, and restored the confidence of the local Armenians in the Iranian rule.

-In 1808 the Russians, now led by general Ivan Gudovich, attacked the city once again; this attempt was repelled as well.
-By the Treaty of Gulistan (1813), which ended the 1804–1813 war, Iran lost most of its Caucasus territories; Erivan and Tabriz were now the main headquarters of the Iranian efforts to regain the territories lost to Russia.
+In 1808, the Russians, now led by general Ivan Gudovich, attacked the city once again; this attempt was repelled as well.
+By the Treaty of Gulistan (1813), which ended the 1804–1813 war, Iran lost most of its Caucasian territories; Erivan and Tabriz were now the main headquarters of the Iranian efforts to regain the territories lost to Russia.